TelerikAcademy/QA-Academy/06. Incident Management/homework/README.md

 | The button for increasing the Brush size doesn’t work.
 It can be increased only from the drop down |   |   |
 | Program crash on clicking the OK button while resizing an image.|   |

-2. Imagine you have the following bug, mentioned by a customer and you have to describe it and log it in the bug tracking tool you use
+2.Imagine you have the following bug, mentioned by a customer and you have to describe it and log it in the bug tracking tool you use
 *	Report the following bugs

 |BUG REPORT |   #1   |
 | ------------- |:-------------:|